cod-emminex/alx-system_engineering-devops/0x19-postmortem/README.md

-	## Blog Report
+# Blog Report

-	_Italics_
+***

-	Here is my blog report, showing all the postmortem issues encountered in the project.
+_Here is my blog report, showing all the postmortem issues encountered in the project._

 [Postmortem report](report.md)